mitocoinorg/mitocoin/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the bolsonarocoind tests manually, launch `src/test/test_bolsonarocoin`.
+To run the mitocoind tests manually, launch `src/test/test_mitocoin`.

-To add more bolsonarocoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more mitocoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the bolsonarocoin-qt tests manually, launch `src/qt/test/test_bolsonarocoin-qt`
+To run the mitocoin-qt tests manually, launch `src/qt/test/test_mitocoin-qt`

-To add more bolsonarocoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more mitocoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.